Aerosol-Lab/RH_T_sensor/README.md

 The connection of the RH and T sensor (DHT22) is based on the work of [Dejan Nedelkovski](https://howtomechatronics.com/tutorials/arduino/dht11-dht22-sensors-temperature-and-humidity-tutorial-using-arduino/).

 ## Python
-We use Python to read the serial monitor and save the data to files for future post-processing.
+We use Python to continuously read the serial monitor and save the data to files for future post-processing.